You’re never going to get on first chair.

 Someone will always beat you to the lift line.
 You can get up early, pack the car the night before, even sleep in your Ninja Suit.
 Someone will always be on their way up to that sweet, pillowy pow before you can even get your boots on.
 That is, unless you’re willing to spend the night in the parking lot.

 You don’t need to have a tricked-out Sprinter van or a two-bedroom-sized RV to make the most of an overnight stay (but if you do have one of those, can we hitch a ride?).
 We’re big fans of turning a few runs into a multi-day affair, and we picked up some rules to live by along the way.

 We’re big fans of turning a few runs into a multi-day affair, and we picked up some rules to live by along the way.
-And when you're outfitted with our latest Rumpl x Airblaster Collab, sleeping at the mountain might turn into your weekend routine.
+And when you're outfitted with our latest Rumpl x Airblaster Collab, sleeping at the mountain in an outdoor blanket might turn into your weekend routine.

 HERE ARE 4 WAYS THAT MIGHT EARN YOU FIRST TRACKS

 Generally speaking, we all suck at delayed gratification.
 Free 2-day shipping?
 But I want it now!
 The same holds true for driving an hour or more to a ski resort and then not being able to immediately step into your bindings and carve up the trails.
 Here in Portland, we’re lucky to have three resorts that offer night riding; Ski Bowl specifically has the most illuminated acres of night skiing in the country.

 Going for a double-header isn’t just fun, it gives you a chance to dial in your ride.
 Boots feel good?
 Is your board waxed?
 Don’t get caught out on a pristine run first thing in the morning with a loose binding or shredded laces.
 Get your gear sorted at the mountain shop before closing time so you can carve those black diamonds in the morning with confidence.